samsquire/preemptible-thread/README.md

 How to preempt threads in user space?

 You set the looping variable to the limit!
 You can therefore implement an M:N scheduler with this pattern.
 I've written this multiplexer in Java, C and Rust.
+See preemtible-thread-evented.c and preemtible-thread.rs and the Java Main.java and Scheduler.java.

 This is a userspace thread scheduler.
 It switches between green threads very fast as frequently as you want it to.